tmaiaroto/li3_access/README.md

 `'message'`

-Overwrites the default message to display if the rule matches the request and is dissallowed.
+Overwrites the default message to display if the rule matches the request and is disallowed.

 `'redirect'`